 Team-based care yields better outcomes for patients with chronic disease

 Researchers used de-identified athenahealth data from primary care practices to answer both questions.
-Their findings have important implications for clinical staffing and for scope-of-practice changes, which are on the minds of policymakers who modified these rules last year to care for surges of COVID-19 patients.
+Their findings have important implications for clinical staffing and for scope-of-practice changes, which are on the minds of policymakers who modified these rules in 2020 to care for surges of COVID-19 patients.

 Harvard study looked at athenahealth data from more than 2,000 providers

 With support from the Robert Wood Johnson Foundation's Health Data for Action program, researchers at Harvard Medical School and Harvard Business School partnered with athenahealth to analyze data from a national sample of electronic health records on the athenahealth network from 2013 to 2018.
 Included were data from 2,028 providers who worked at 250 practices belonging to 175 organizations.
 “The athenahealth data is quite unique in that it covers a lot of practices across the country with a high level of clinical detail,” said Maximilian Pany, a co-leader of the study and MD-PhD candidate at Harvard Medical School.